Draggie306/CheatSheets/A level/source/Computer Science.md

 -  **Bus Grant** (BG): The CPU has granted access to the data bus.
 -  **Transfer ACK** (ACK): The data has been read (**ack**nowledged) by the device
 -  **Interrupt request** (IRQ): A device (with lower priority) is requesting to access the CPU.
--  **Clock**: Signals used to synchronise operations between the CPU and other components.
+-  **Clock**: Signals used to synchronise operations between the CPU and other components. *A clock signal keeps the flow of data synchronised.*
 -  **Reset**: The CPU will reboot if active.